jasperlinsen/somethinghere-templating/README.md

 ### Editor Roadmap

+- Merge the template and data object more thoroughly so changing the template itself will also change the predefined values appropriately **or** remove the predefined from the data itself altogether so it is only defined in the templates' JSON file.
+This will mean some data that has changed will probably become impossible to edit if it does not match the template, though it would not lose any data.
+(Probably going for option #2).
 - Potentially include the editor default JSON in the `njks` file using a `{# json #}` header.
 - Make editing more comfortable (not just basic inputs).
 - Add the possibility to predefine the type of input to allow and use in `predefined`: